silentHoo/ph-core-image/README.md

-# ph-core-audio
+# ph-core-image
-An audio component wrapper with recording functionality
+An image component wrapper with image capture functionality.

-See the demo in action at https://silentHoo.github.io/ph-core-audio
+See the demo in action at https://silentHoo.github.io/ph-core-image